aryansharma-dev/tinymillion-platform-overview/Doc/00-platform-summary.md

-# Platform Summary
+# TinyMillion – Platform Summary

-## What TinyMillion is
-TinyMillion is a platform that enables creators/sellers to launch their own mini-storefront under a shared ecosystem.
+TinyMillion is a creator- and seller-first multi-store e-commerce ecosystem designed to give every creator, influencer, or small seller their own **Mini-Store** with full branding, pricing control, and direct access to their audience.

+Unlike traditional marketplaces, TinyMillion focuses on **creator ownership**, **co-branding**, and **long-term business growth**, while the platform handles technology, payments, security, and scalability.

-## Key Modules
+## Core Modules
-1. **Storefront (Customer App)**
-   - Browse products, add to cart, checkout, track orders.

-2. **Mini-Admin (Seller Dashboard)**
-   - Add/manage products, manage inventory, process orders, see analytics.
+1. Customer Storefront – Shopping experience
+2. Seller Mini-Admin – Store & business management

-3. **Global Admin (Platform Dashboard)**
+3. Global Admin – Platform governance
-   - Seller onboarding, verification, platform metrics, dispute handling, payouts control.

-## Multi-Store Model
+## Vision
-- Each seller has a unique store identity (storeId/slug).
-- Products and orders are scoped to a store while the platform maintains global governance.
+To build India’s largest creator-commerce ecosystem where creators own their audience, brand, and growth.

-## Monetization (High Level)
+## Status
-- Commission on sales
-- Subscription for advanced features/tools (optional)
-- Ads/featured placement (optional)
+- Live MVP
+- Real sellers and customer orders
+- Actively scaling with AI features